Drought in the United Kingdom

+Climate change in the UK may lead to an increase in drought frequency, as higher temperatures increase evaporation levels.
+Dry soils also tend to heat up faster, leading to additional evaporation.
+Summers are expected to become drier in the south of England, and it is expected that rainfall will happen more in bursts, with longer dry periods between more heavy rainfall.

 Definition and comparison with other countries

-A drought is usually defined as an extended period of weather (usually around 3 weeks) when less than a third of the usual precipitation falls.
+A drought is a period where there is a shortfall of water after a period of low rainfall.
+In an environmental drought, there are very low groundwater levels, not enough moisture in the soil, and less water in rivers.
+An agricultural drought occurs when there is insufficient water for crops and irrigation.
+These two types of drought often occur simultaneously.
+A water supply drought occurs when there are concerns that there may not be enough water for customers of water companies.

 In the United Kingdom an absolute drought is currently defined "as a period of at least 15 consecutive days when there is less than 0.2 mm (0.008 inches) of rainfall", although before the 1990s a drought was defined as "15 consecutive days with less than 0.25 mm (0.01 inches) rain on any one day".
 This previous definition sometimes led to confusion, as many argued, "if less than 0.25 mm of rain each day fell in 30 days, is that 2 droughts?
-And if 0.26 mm fell after 25 days, is the drought over?"
-This led to the new definition, but many believe hindsight is the best way to judge if a drought has occurred.
+And if 0.26 mm fell after 25 days, is the drought over?".

-In the longer term, drought in the United Kingdom can also be defined as "a 50% deficit over three months, or a 15% shortfall over two years".

 Compared to other countries, the United Kingdom definition of a drought is much less severe.
 In Libya in the Sahel region, a drought is usually only recognized after two years without any measurable rainfall.
 If this were to happen in the United Kingdom, the consequences would be disastrous.

-A different type of drought is the hydrological or agricultural drought.
-In this case there is moisture in the soil, but little is getting to vegetation, either because it is frozen (which can occur in severely cold winters in the United Kingdom) or because of very high temperatures which mean that the rate of evapotranspiration exceeds the rate of uptake of water from the plant (which can be seen in the United Kingdom, on hot days, when plants wilt as their stores of water are depleted).
+In the case of a hydrological or agricultural drought, there can be moisture in the soil, but little is getting to vegetation, either because it is frozen (which can occur in severely cold winters in the United Kingdom) or because of very high temperatures which mean that the rate of evapotranspiration exceeds the rate of uptake of water from the plant (which can be seen in the United Kingdom, on hot days, when plants wilt as their stores of water are depleted).

 A hydrological drought can occur after a relatively dry winter, when the soil moisture storage, reservoirs and water table have not risen enough to counteract the warm summer weather.
 These sorts of conditions can persist over several years, even with above average rainfall, as the rainfall only slowly percolates through the water stores and replenishes them.